Gym Equipment

 • Cable Side Lunge

 The great thing about this machine is its versatility and, by performing a range of the above, will allow you to target all the gluteal muscles.
-If you’re new to strength training, then you can start with a lighter weight and progress from there.

 2. 45 Degree Leg Press

-Whilst the 45-degree leg press is typically viewed as a machine to work the quads, it is a compound exercise so multiple muscle groups are worked at the same time and can activate your posterior chain, hip flexors, and core muscles.
+While the 45-degree leg press is not typically considered a glute exercise machine, it is a compound exercise so multiple muscle groups are worked at the same time, including your glutes.

-By varying how you position your feet on the footplate, you can put more emphasis on specific muscles that you wish to activate including the glutes.
-As your strength improves, you can increase the resistance by adding more weight plates.
+By varying how you position your feet on the footplate, you can put more emphasis on different muscles you want to work.

 So, what is the best position to adopt on the leg press for ultimate glute activation?

 Another tip is to ensure you perform deep reps with a full range of motion.
 This means, allow the carriage to drop as low as possible but making sure that your glutes and lower back do not come away from the seat and back rest.
-If this happens, you can put a lot of stress on your back which should be avoided to prevent injury.

 As with all resistance training, perform the reps slowly and with control, squeezing the glutes throughout for a better mind-muscle connection.